 (green, brown, clear and blue glass - please remove caps, tops, lids and corks)

 - food and drinks cans

 - plastic bottles including plastic caps (no trigger sprays)

 Please flatten and where possible remove all staples and packaging tape.
 Please remove all polystyrene and bubble wrap.
 Pieces of cardboard that will not fit in the bin can be flattened and placed next to the bin for collection.
 Large cardboard boxes should be flattened and broken down into smaller pieces to fit the recycling compartment of our trucks.

 If your blue lidded bin is broken or has gone missing please visit our 'order a new/replacement container' web page for further information on how to request a replacement.

 If you are unable to put your blue-lid bin at the edge of your property and there is no-one else in your household over 16 years old who can do so you can apply for an assisted collection, and the refuse collectors will collect and return your bin from the storage point.

-Please contact us to order your grey bin and to arrange to start collections from your property.
+Please complete our online form to order and pay for your bins and to arrange to start collections from your property.